Understanding Python Queues: FIFO, LIFO, Priority Queues, and Multithreading Usage Explained

 8. Using Bounded Queues

-What is a Bounded Queue?
+What Is a Bounded Queue?

 Example